-Educational background in student affairs, higher education administration, gender/sexuality studies, educational policy, counseling, or related field
+Educational background in student affairs, higher education administration, educational policy, counseling, or related field.

-Developing large-scale programs related to identity, with a focus on LGBTQ communities
+Developing large-scale programs related to identity, with a focus on FLI communities.

 Strong project management, organizational, and analytical skills with exceptional attention to detail

-Ability to work regular evening hours and some weekends when required
+Ability to work regular evening hours and some weekends required.

 Cover Letter (required)